ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

   * `<modelPackage>be.ordina.conference.api.model</modelPackage>`

-* only the API models will be generated, with markdown documentation and no test classes.
+* Only the API models will be generated, with markdown documentation and no test classes.
 That's a combination of:
   * `<generateModels>true</generateModels>`
   * `<generateModelTests>false</generateModelTests>`